diku-dk/libhip/README.md

 The output of the volume mesh generation including the surface and volume mesh of each subject is provided in [surface_mesh](http://localhost:8888/tree/Documents/Github/libhip/model_repository/surface_mesh) and [volume_mesh](http://localhost:8888/tree/Documents/Github/libhip/model_repository/volume_mesh), respectively.

+We deliver two mesh densities for each subject: Fine and coarse meshes.
+The reason is to show that our pipeline can provide different mesh resolutions depending on the users’ computational resources.

 ### Finite Element Simulation